 bp × tp

 A fin plate connection consists of a length of plate welded in the workshop to the supporting member, to which the supported beam web is bolted on site, as shown in the figure below.
-There is clearance between the ends of the supported beams and the supporting column, thus ensuring an easy fit.
+There is a small clearance between the end of the supported beam and the supporting column.

 Fin plate connections

 In the design of a fin plate connection it is important to identify the appropriate line of action for the shear.
 There are two possibilities: either the shear acts at the face of the column or it acts along the centre of the bolt group connecting the fin plate to the beam web.
-For this reason all critical sections should be checked for a minimum moment taken as the product of the vertical shear and the distance between the face of the column (or beam web) and the centre of the bolt group.
-The critical sections are then checked for the resulting moment combined with the vertical shear.
+For this reason both critical sections should be checked for a minimum moment taken as the product of the vertical shear and the distance between the face of the column (or beam web) and the centre of the bolt group.
+Both critical sections are then checked for the resulting moment combined with the vertical shear.
 Due to the uncertainty of the moment applied to the fin plate, the fin plate welds are sized to be full strength.

-Fin plate connections derive their in-plane rotational capacity from the bolt deformation in shear, from the distortion of the bolt holes in bearing and from the out-of-plane bending of the fin plate.
-Note that fin plates with long projections have a tendency to twist and fail by lateral torsional buckling if the beam is unrestrained.
+Fin plate connections primarily derive their in-plane rotational capacity from the distortion of the bolt holes in bearing and from the out-of-plane bending of the fin plate.
+Note that fin plates with long projections have a tendency to twist and may fail by lateral torsional buckling if the beam is unrestrained.
 An additional check to consider this behaviour is included in the design procedures for fin plate connections.

 The 'Green Book' (SCI P358) covers detailing requirements, design checks and procedures applicable to fin plate design.
 Worked examples and design resistance tables are also given in this publication.